nyu-ossd-s20/project-evaluation/The_Lounge_evaluation_1.md

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>
-I think it is a middle sized project.
-There are 18.4K lines of code according to OpenHub.
+I think it is a middle-sized project.
+There are 18.4K lines of code, according to OpenHub.

 1. Does the repository have tests?
 If so, are the code contributors expected to write tests for newly added code? <br>
-They have tests but it is not mentioned if contributers are expected to write tests for newly added code.
+They have tests, but it is not mentioned if contributors are expected to write tests for newly added code.

 ## Code and Design Documentation
 1. Is there clear documentation in the code itself? <br>
-There is no documentation explaining the code but there are occasional comments in the code.
+There is no documentation explaining the code, but there are occasional comments in the code.
 They also record the changes in each pull request in detail.

 1. Is there documentation about the design?  <br>
 No